MaysoonAhmad/MaysoonAhmedResume-/Maysoon Ahmed Resume 2019 March.md

 Please accept my resume in consideration for the position with your company.
 I’m a University of Waterloo alumni with a Master of Applied Sciences degree in Chemical Engineering.
+I completed a Software development bootcamp where I learned C# and how to create a web app using ASP.NET Core MVC and I improved my coding skills.